nucleome/nucleserver/README.md

 http://127.0.0.1:8611
 ```

 > TIP: Please note that you don't have to add this particular URL (http://127.0.0.1:8611) to Nucelome Browser.
 This localhost URL is one of the default servers in Nucleome Browser.
 If you start a data server under this URL, you can just reload server content or add a new genome browser panel after the local server starts.
 Your custom data will automatically show up in this genome browser config panel.
-If the data server URL is differnt from the URL mentioned above, you would have to add it manually to [Nucleome Browser](https://vis.nucleome.org).
+If the data server URL is different from the URL mentioned above, you would have to add it manually to [Nucleome Browser](https://vis.nucleome.org).
 Please see [the document](https://nb-docs.readthedocs.io/en/latest/data_service.html#genomic-data) for details.

 ![Start a local data service](img/Load_data_server_manually.jpg)